Medicine and Health Sciences

 The assessment of genetic vulnerability may be relevant to studies of the efficacy of psychosocial treatment: GABRA2 genotype modifies the variance in drinking and can therefore moderate power for resolving differences between treatments

 Bauer, Lance O.; Covault, Jonathan; Harel, Ofer; Das, Sourish; and Kranzler, Henry R., "Variation in GABRA2 Predicts Drinking Behavior in Project MATCH Subjects" (2007).
 Articles - Research.
-Paper 65.
+65.